-Kimberley works as a restaurant concierge in London, booking tables at some of the most famous restaurants in the world for wealthy clients.
+Kimberley works as a restaurant concierge in London.
+She books tables at some of the most famous restaurants in the world for wealthy clients.

-Her hair loss happened just a few months before she was due to return to work - and she was worried how this would affect her self-confidence.
+Her postpartum hair loss happened just a few months before she was due to return to work.
+She was worried how this would affect her self-confidence.

 She said: "Image is important in my job.